lykhonis/image_crop/README.md

     // ...
 }
 ```
-Accessing and workign with images.
+Accessing and working with images.
 As a convenience function to request permissions to access photos.
 ```dart
 final permissionsGranted = await ImageCrop.requestPermissions();
 ```
 Read image options, such as: width and height.
-This is efficent implementation that does not decode nor load actual image into a memory.
+This is efficient implementation that does not decode nor load actual image into a memory.
 ```dart
 final options = await getImageOptions(file: file);
 debugPrint('image width: ${options.width}, height: ${options.height}');
 ```
-If image is large to be loaded into the memory, there is a sampling function that relies on a native platform to proportionally scale down the image befor loading it to the memory. e.g. resample image to get down to `1024x4096` dimension as close as possible.
+If a large image is to be loaded into the memory, there is a sampling function that relies on a native platform to proportionally scale down the image before loading it to the memory. e.g. resample image to get down to `1024x4096` dimension as close as possible.
 If it is a square `preferredSize` can be used to specify both width and height.
 Prefer to leverage this functionality when displaying images in UI.
 ```dart
 final sampleFile = await ImageCrop.sampleImage(
     file: originalFile,